Waiting is never a good idea when it comes to a Car Accident Injury.

 Most professionals advise going to an Accident Doctor or Chiropractor no longer than 72 hours after an accident has taken place because this is regarded as the "reasonable" amount of time by an insurance company.

+If you've been injured in an accident it is imperative that you seek medical treatment.
+Even if you are feeling ok, many injuries could be latent and not show up for a few days or a few weeks.
 A medical doctor, doctor of chiropractic or another health care provider is trained to take a history or your accident injuries, thoroughly examine you and treat you if necessary.
+Not seeking medical treatment could affect your injury claim from a car accident negatively.

 You are far better off seeing a qualified health care provider so they can advise you if you are injured or not and what you can do about your injuries going forward.

-When it comes to seeing a Personal Injury Attorney, Georgia has enacted laws that limit the timeframe that you may file a lawsuit after you’ve suffered some harm as a result of a Car Accident Injury.
+When it comes to seeing a Personal Injury Attorney after you were injured in an accident, Georgia has enacted laws that limit the timeframe that you may file a lawsuit after you’ve suffered some harm as a result of a Car Accident Injury.

 These legal restrictions are called, “statutes of limitations,” and different causes of action have different deadlines.
 The significant time limits to consider when filing a lawsuit over a car accident in Georgia are: